musefind/mobx-models/readme.md

 // Get a list of collabs by using a collection. class CollabStore
-  // treat a collection like an observable array, except with an additional
-  // load function that will call argument provided. collabs = new Collection(() => {
+  // treat a collection like an observable array. collabs = new Collection(() => {
     // parse come's from the schema module, it parses data into the defined schema return api.get('/collabs').then(res => parse(res.collabs, collabSchema))